 Sustainability as a Core Value

-IKEA’s commitment to sustainability extends beyond its products.
-The company has invested in renewable energy projects, such as wind and solar farms, to power its stores and operations.
+IKEA does not stop at sustainability beyond its products.
+Over the years, the company has invested in renewable energy projects, including wind and solar farms, to provide power for their stores and operations.

 3. The IKEA Experience: More Than Just a Store